27 Historical Fiction Books About Women in STEM

 Spanning much of the 18th & 19th centuries, this book tells the story of the fictional Whittaker family.
 The patriarch, Henry, begins life as a poor Englishman before making his fortune in South America.
 He rises to be the wealthiest man in Philadelphia.

 His daughter, Alma, gets his money and his great mind.
 She becomes a botanist who studies the mysteries of evolution while falling in love with a man obsessed with the spiritual realm.
-She also becomes fixated on human sexuality at points after finding graphic books while reviewing acquisitions for her father’s library.
+She is scientific, while he’s an artist.
+Follow this unlikely couple as their story soars around the globe.